arthuraouille/getting-and-cleaning-data/codebook.md

 ##### The dataset includes the following files:

 - **tidyDataset1.txt**: shows measurements of mean and standard deviation for each measurement in the original dataset (train and test data combined).
 The file is tidy, contains intelligible variables and well-organized observations.
-- **tidyDataset2.txt**: shows the mean of those measurements by activity (Walking, Laying...) and subject (1 -> 30).
+- **tidyDataset2.txt**: shows mean of those measurements by activity (Walking, Laying...) and subject (1 -> 30).
 The file is tidy, contains intelligible variables and well-organized observations.

 ##### Feature Selection